Black7e/solawatch1/AUTH_SETUP.md

 1. **Sign In**: Users click "Sign In" button
 2. **OAuth Redirect**: User is redirected to Twitter for authorization
 3. **Callback**: Twitter redirects back to `/auth/callback`
-4. **Token Exchange**: App exchanges authorization code for access token
+4. **Token Exchange**: Backend exchanges authorization code for access token
 5. **User Info**: App fetches user profile information
 6. **Session**: User is signed in and session is stored